athfu/athfu.github.io/content/about/index.md

 {% image "../../public/img/feeny.jpg", "me", "10vw", [200] %}

-hi! welcome to the thoughts and musings of a human in London.
+Hi!
+Welcome to the thoughts and musings of a human in London.

 I am currently doing a batch at the [Recurse Center](https://www.recurse.com/).